Blazemeter/taurus/site/dat/docs/JMeter.md

 modules:
   jmeter:
-    jvm:
     memory-xmx: 4G  # allow JMeter to use up to 4G of memory
 ```